Robinhood Agrees To Pay $65 Million SEC Fine For Deceiving Clients

 — SEC_News (@SEC_News) December 17, 2020

+The regulators said the deception took place at a time when Robinhood’s trading app was growing rapidly in popularity.
+The firm added 3 million funded accounts between January and April alone, a 30% growth spurt, according to an earlier statement from the company.
+About half of those new users were first-time investors.

+“Robinhood provided misleading information to customers about the true costs of choosing to trade with the firm,” said Stephanie Avakian, director of the SEC’s enforcement division.
+“Brokerage firms cannot mislead customers about order execution quality.”

-Robinhood settled the case without an admission of guilt it and it did not immediately respond to a request for comment.
+Robinhood settled the case without an admission of guilt and said it has changed the practices cited in the complaint.
+The company claims to have significantly improved its practices and said it has established relationships with additional market makers to ensure the best trades possible for its customers.

+“The settlement relates to historical practices that do not reflect Robinhood today.
+We recognize the responsibility that comes with having helped millions of investors make their first investments, and we’re committed to continuing to evolve Robinhood as we grow to meet our customers’ needs.” said Dan Gallagher, Robinhood’s chief legal officer.

 In the Massachusetts case, Secretary of the Commonwealth Bill Galvin said the app treated the stock market “like a game.”